 A common assumption is that people with disability can only do basic unskilled jobs.
 The opposite is actually the case—people with disability bring a range of skills, talents and abilities to the workplace.
 They work in all sorts of jobs and hold a range of tertiary and trade qualifications.

-There is no significant difference in employment rates of people with disability and those without disability across industry sectors.
-The Australian Bureau of Statistics reported that in 2012:
+There is little difference in employment rates of people with disability and those without disability across most industry sectors - the largest difference is in Labourers where 12.3% with disability compared with 8.8% without disability.
+The Australian Bureau of Statistics 2018 Disability, Ageing and Carers, Australia, summary of findings indicate that:

 People with disability who were working were more likely to run their own business (11.6%), and/or work from home (33.7%).
 The flexibility of working arrangements makes it easier for people with disability to participate in the workforce.